 It is said that Gobleki Tepe is the oldest man-made structure on Earth.
-With our method we have proven that this intriguing structure is “just” one of the many very ancient monuments Homo sapiens has left behind.
-With our method we have proven that Gobleki Tepe’s age stretches out over a period of more than 250,000 years.
+With our method, we have proven that this intriguing structure is “just” one of the many very ancient monuments Homo sapiens has left behind.
+We have proven that Gobleki Tepe’s age stretches out over a period of more than 250,000 years.
 Human history and Earth’s history appear to be intimately entangled.

 Many people perusing this website are interested in Göbekli Tepe or in other ancient sites that we have analyzed.
 One can easily question the mainstream stance about this fascinating site’s history because even here, we find too many ancient mysteries left unexplained.

 Somewhere in our subconscious mind, we already suspect that the official versions are incorrect.
 What then is the correct version?

 If you carefully read the articles on our website, you already know a little about the true history of humanity and how it expanded all over the globe, over hundreds of thousands of years.
 Some of the ancient ruins are as old as Homo sapiens walks on this planet – over 300,000 years.
 The official version of history (mankind’s age) has been severely compressed.
 We do not speculate about the trivial reasons for that.
 Our goal is to dig up the truth which is ultimately a mathematical quest.

 It has been arbitrarily reduced to 1/50th from what it should be – and yet, it is said of Göbekli Tepe that it is one of the oldest “temple” complexes on Earth.